* This is the Consumer Version. *

 The Epley maneuver, done once or twice, cures the disorder in most people.

-People with vertigo (see Dizziness and Vertigo) have a false sensation that they, their surroundings, or both are moving or spinning.
+People with vertigo (see page Dizziness and Vertigo) have a false sensation that they, their surroundings, or both are moving or spinning.

 A change in head position—typically turning the head over on the pillow on first awakening in the morning, or tipping the head backward to reach a high shelf—triggers most episodes of this disorder.
 BPPV usually develops when calcium particles (otoconia) that are normally embedded in one part of the inner ear (the utricle and saccule) are displaced and move into another part of the inner ear (most commonly the posterior semicircular canal).
-The inner ear contains three semicircular canals, which help with balance (see see A Look Inside the Ear).
+The inner ear contains three semicircular canals, which help with balance (see page A Look Inside the Ear).
 The posterior canal, unlike the anterior and horizontal canals, is in the best position to receive most of the loose particles through gravity during the night.
 As they collect, they form a chalky sludge and may further form into a mass that exaggerates the movement of fluid in the canal when the head changes position.
 The result is overstimulation of nerve receptors (hair cells) inside the posterior canal, making the brain feel as if the head were moving much faster or differently than it is.

 Particles may be displaced from the utricle and saccule as people age.
 Or, displacement may be caused by ear infections, injury, prolonged bed rest, ear surgery, head injury, or blockage of an artery to the inner ear.